Skip to main content

 Who can join/tryout?

-Teams are registered with and participate in sanctioned regattas through the Interscholastic Sailing Association (ISSA), the national authority for high school sailing.
+Teams are registered with Lansing Sailing Club's Lake Lansing High School Sailing program, and the Interscholastic Sailing Association (ISSA).
+They participate in sanctioned regattas through the Interscholastic Sailing Association (ISSA), the national authority for high school sailing, (and JV Regattas).
 Founded back in the 30s with east coast prep school racing, the ISSA is coast to coast, with almost 600 member schools.
 The format of two-person racing in 420 Class sailboats is the same as College Sailing.We work closely with our local and regional ISSA reps.

 We work with local sailing and boating organization for support and further resources, including Michigan State University Sailing Center and Spartan Sailing Team, and Americas Boating Club aka the US Power Squadron.